dsouvage/Dylan_Resume_Guide/README.md

 ## 1) Recommended Templates/Formats

 https://www.rezi.io/

 https://www.overleaf.com/articles/moharnab-resume/jswvscyqsryt

 https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs

 Avoid formats that too dense or too flamboyant, recruiters are sifting through thousands of applications per day, it's best to just keep it standard *(Note, this might not apply to UI/UX or Specific Front End roles)*.

 As a student, you want your education at the top(this can include coursework), followed by internships if you have them, followed by projects then anything else you might want to add, ex) volunteering, awards, skills.

 If you don't have any internships yet, follow the same formula but put experience below projects and skills and put less priority into it.

 One column resumes are the best, 90% of the time, for big companies.

 Use .docx or .pdf format only.

 ## 2) Employment Content/Bullet points

-Everything should be more or less STAR format if possible (might be harder for projects or for education, but pretty much mandatory for employment). https://en.wikipedia.org/wiki/Situation,_task,_action,_result On top of STAR format, your results should be data driven. https://www.washingtonpost.com/business/capitalbusiness/an-inside-look-at-googles-data-driven-job-interview-process/2013/09/03/648ea8b2-14bd-11e3-880b-7503237cc69d_story.html
+Everything should be more or less STAR format if possible (might be harder for projects or for education, but pretty much mandatory for employment): https://en.wikipedia.org/wiki/Situation,_task,_action,_result

+On top of STAR format, your results should be data driven.

+https://www.washingtonpost.com/business/capitalbusiness/an-inside-look-at-googles-data-driven-job-interview-process/2013/09/03/648ea8b2-14bd-11e3-880b-7503237cc69d_story.html

-Each bullet point should use an action verb that ideally hasn't been used yet, see here: https://www.themuse.com/advice/185-powerful-verbs-that-will-make-your-resume-awesome EXAMPLE BULLET POINTS:
+Each bullet point should use an action verb that ideally hasn't been used yet, see here: https://www.themuse.com/advice/185-powerful-verbs-that-will-make-your-resume-awesome

+EXAMPLE BULLET POINTS:

 - Used X technology to solve Y problem resulting in Z achievement.

 - Engineered internal transcription middleware connected to Five9 API using NodeJS and GCP to transcribe 10,000s of company voicemails resulting in 1000's of employee hours saved monthly.

 ## 3) Project Content